HurpDurp/TF2Benchmarker/README.md

 To begin, you need:
 - A Team Fortress 2 installation.
 - **(Optional)** FPS config to benchmark from.
+- A demo, placed in the `tf` directory, to benchmark against.
 - A list of commands to benchmark.

 ### Usage